X-Acto: Design

+Uses

+X-Acto knives are generally used for crafting and hobbies, such as modelmaking.

+Before the availability of desktop publishing tools, preparing copy for use in printing (literal cut and paste or paste up) depended heavily on the use of knives like the X-Acto for trimming and manipulating slips of paper.

+Other products

-In addition to knives, blades, and tools, X-Acto produces office supplies including pencil sharpeners, paper trimmers, staplers, and hole punches.
+In addition to knives, blades, and tools, X-Acto produces office supplies including pencil sharpeners, paper trimmers, staplers, and hole punchers.
 X-Acto sharpeners are electric, battery, or manual.
 X-Acto has three types of trimmers: razor, rotary, and guillotine.

-Boston brand

-Through 2012, X-Acto sold ceramic and convection space heaters and fans under the Boston brand name.
+Through 2012, the company sold ceramic and convection space heaters and fans under the Boston brand name.

-Controversy

-The use of the X-Acto knife had gained notoriety in May 2012 as it was used by Luka Magnotta who killed and dismembered Lin Jun in an Montreal apartment.
-During the trial in 2014, the knives were recovered but it is possible the X-Acto knives could be definitively linked to the murder.